 Rewrite The Following Equation As A Function Of X.

-Let's delve into the process of rewriting equations as functions of x, a fundamental skill in algebra and calculus.
-Understanding this concept unlocks a deeper understanding of relationships between variables and allows for more sophisticated mathematical modeling.
+Let's dig into the process of rewriting equations as functions of x, a fundamental skill in algebra and calculus.
+Think about it: understanding this concept unlocks a deeper understanding of relationships between variables and allows for more sophisticated mathematical modeling.
 We'll cover various techniques, from simple algebraic manipulation to handling more complex implicit functions.
 By mastering this, you'll be able to represent relationships in a way that's easily analyzed and graphed.

 Understanding Functions and Equations